Front Page Detectives

 Prison.

-Link to FacebookShare to XShare to Email
+Link to FacebookShare to XShare to FlipboardShare to Email

-A New Jersey man hired a hitman over the Internet because he wanted a 14-year-old killed.
-Now, he's facing up to a decade in prison.
+A New Jersey man hired a hitman over the Internet with Bitcoin because he wanted a 13-year-old killed.
+Now, he's sitting behind bars.

 Article continues below advertisement

-Musbach is charged with one count of knowingly and intentionally using and causing another to use a facility of interstate and foreign commerce, that is the internet, with the intent that a murder be committed.
+Musbach was charged with one count of knowingly and intentionally using and causing another to use a facility of interstate and foreign commerce, that is the internet, with the intent that a murder be committed.

 Article continues below advertisement